M66B/FairEmail/docs/FAQ-it-rIT.md

 Account:

-* Enable *Separate notifications* in the advanced account settings (Settings, scroll to step 1, tap Manage, tap account, tap Advanced)
+* Abilita *Notifiche separate* nelle impostazioni avanzate del profilo (Impostazioni, clicca Configurazione manuale ed altre opzioni, clicca Account, clicca Account, clicca Avanzate)
-* Long press the account in the account list (Settings, scroll to step 1, tap Manage) and select *Edit notification channel* to change the notification sound
+* Premi a lungo l'account nell'elenco degli account (Impostazioni, clicca Configurazione manuale ed altre opzioni, clicca Account) e seleziona *Modifica canale di notifica* per modificare il suono di notifica

 Folder:

-* Premi a lungo la cartella nell'elenco della cartella e seleziona *Crea canale di notifica*
+* Long press the folder in the folder list and select *Create notification channel*
-* Premi a lungo la cartella nell'elenco della cartella e seleziona *Modifica canale di notifica* per cambiare il suono di notifica
+* Long press the folder in the folder list and select *Edit notification channel* to change the notification sound

 Sender:

-* Apri un messaggio dal mittente ed espandilo
+* Open a message from the sender and expand it
-* Espandi la sezione degli indirizzi toccando sulla freccia giù
+* Expand the addresses section by tapping on the down arrow
-* Tocca sull'icona della campanella per creare o modificare un canale di notifica e cambiare il suono di notifica
+* Tap on the bell icon to create or edit a notification channel and to change the notification sound

 The order of precendence is: sender sound, folder sound, account sound and default sound.